e1Ru1o/Haskell-Sudoku/README.md

 # Haskell-Sudoku

 This project is an implementation of a sudoku solver using **Haskell** programming languaje.
+For specific details about the code see `doc/Details.pdf`

 ## Starting
 To use the project, clone it or download it to your local computer.